Public Discussion about planning in the ACT

 Date: 30 April 2017

 Place: Folk Dance Canberra Hall, 114 Maitland Street, Hackett

 CAPaD supports business and good urban development — we want a world class city

 there is a widespread feeling among individuals, resident groups and community councils that community consultation receives lip service but has little impact on decisions that have already been reached by politicians in close association with professional developers.

 CAPaD wants decisions about development in this city made with meaningful citizen engagement in the planning process.
 We believe this will result in respectful wise decisions where everyone’s well-being is met.
 We need planning to meet the needs of not just ‘the economy’ but people, businesses and the environment.
 Further, wise planning links to issues such as the ACT’s zero emissions goals.

-The ACT Elections are done and the final results are now in.
+The ACT 2016 Elections are done and the final results are available here.

-CAPaD hopes to work closely with all of the MLA’s to make participatory democracy a reality in the ACT.
+CAPaD hopes to work closely with all MLA’s to make participatory democracy a reality in the ACT.